smartuni/exercises/08-coap-basic/README.md

 ## Task 5

 Discover the hidden sensor.
-Query a resource directory to find a node that is exposing pressure and magnetic readings in the room.
+Perform a lookup on a resource directory to find a node that is exposing pressure and magnetic readings in the room.

-**1. Using the provided resource directory IP address, perform a GET request to** **the `/.well-known/core` resource.
-You need to find a resource where to perform a lookup.**
+**1. Using the provided resource directory IP address, perform a GET request to** **its `/.well-known/core` resource.
+The response will be in Link Format.**
+**You need to find in the list of links, a resource where to perform a lookup.**
-**According to the specification, the resource type should be `core.rd-lookup-res`**
+**According to the specification, the resource type of the lookup resource** **should be `rt=core.rd-lookup-res`**

 **2. Once you have found the lookup resource, perform a GET request to it.**
 **It should reply with the hidden sensor information.**